Mark 10

 For Mark 10:17-22, see Comments Matthew 19:16-22, and Comments Luke 18:18-23.

-Mark 10:17, Matthew 19:16, Luke 18:18.
-In Luke, we learn that this man is a ruler (meaning that he could be the ruler of just his own household, not necessarily an important person or ruler of a town), and in Mark, he comes and kneels to the Lord Jesus.
-These verses show that this man thinks he could do something good to trade the place in heaven, but the deed has already been done.
-(See Comments Matthew 19:16).
+Comparison Analysis Mark 10:17, Matthew 19:16, Luke 18:18.
+In Luke, we learn that this man is a ruler, meaning he could be the head of his own household, not necessarily an important person or the ruler of a town.
+In Mark, he comes and kneels to the Lord Jesus.
+These verses show that this man thinks he could do something good to trade a place in heaven, but the deed has already been done (see Comments Matthew 19:16).

 Mark 10:19, Matthew 19:18-19, Luke 18:20.
 The commands mentioned in these verses are the same, with Matthew giving one extra command: “You shall love your neighbor as yourself.”
 (See Comments Matthew 19:18-19).